limbernie/limbernie.github.io/_posts/2018-08-31-node-1-walkthrough.md

 Voila.

-Click on the **Download Backup** button to bring up a dialog box to open or save a plaintext file, `myplace.backup`.
-I'm not going to open a 3.3MB file in the text editor.
+Click on the **Download Backup** button to bring up a dialog box to save the plaintext file, `myplace.backup` because I'm not going to open a 3.3MB file in the text editor.

 ![25431aaa.png](/assets/images/posts/node-1-walkthrough/25431aaa.png)